grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 Cons:

 * Many nulls - as each attribute only populates 1 column, the other 5 are guaranteed to be null.
-This has a non-trivial increase in storage size.
+This has a non-trivial impact on storage size.

 ### Event Attributes
 Span event attributes are stored as JSON-encoded strings in a generic key/value map.
 This is by far the most space-efficient encoding and the trade-off of decreased searchability seems worthwhile.
 Storing event attributes this way reduces the block size ~16% for our dataset, which is huge.
 There are currently no use cases to search event attributes, but we can revisit this in the future if needed.